xgbo06/color-app/README.md

-# Getting Started with Create React App
+# Simple Color App

+- using SketchPicker from react-color
+- select color it will be background color

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).